 - Tumor submission – All cases are unique and this manual is only a guide.
 General guidelines are:

 - Breast specimens that are listed as an excisional biopsy or are <5 cm in greatest dimension should be entirely submitted.

 - For lesions >2 cm, submit 2 representative sections per cm of lesion.

-- All lesions, discrete or ill-defined, should have flanking sections submitted on both sides of the greatest dimension measurment or extent of radiographic abnormality.
+- All lesions, discrete or ill-defined, should have one flanking section submitted on both sides of the greatest dimension measurement or extent of radiographic abnormality.

 - Indicate which blocks contain the closest margins and confirm that those sections have appropriate and discernable ink.

 - For margins on any specimen, submit one section from each end of the specimen in the direction of slicing.
 So, for example, if the specimen is sliced medial to lateral then submit one section en face from medial and one from lateral.
 Separately, submit one section showing relation of tumor to closest gross margin.
 If closet gross margin is far away, submit margin with no tumor to confirm negative margin microscopically.

 - For ALL breast cases, dictate the following: Tissue fixed for at least 6 hours in 10% NBF and no more than 72 hours.
 (Auto Text: “Insert Breast Fixation”)

 - Cassettes should be no more than 50% full of tissue with a maximum thickness of 2-3 mm.